 - plan to highlight specific qualifications or accomplishments

-Alternatives to the Europass CV
+When to use a Europass CV

-- seeking work throughout Europe
+- looking for work throughout Europe

 - showcasing you’re familiar with European job standards

-- highlighting your language skills
+- highlighting your language skills on your CV

 - searching for a free CV layout option